55+ Resources for Supporting Immigrant and Refugee Communities

 Immigrant Defense Project: Resources for Communities

-This organization offers helpful resources including a criminal-immigration hotline, guides on how to handle raids by ICE, and educational workshops on the deportation system.
+This organization offers helpful resources, including a criminal-immigration hotline, guides on handling ICE raids, and educational workshops on the deportation system.

 International Refugee Assistance Project: Know Your Rights